SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_reach.rst

    \right)

 in direction :math:`l(t)` from :eq:`bckadjointd`.
 Section
-[subsec:sub:`s`\ umdiff] describes the operation of geometric sum-difference for ellipsoids. !!!
-WATCH !!!
+`Geometric Sum-Difference`_ describes the operation of geometric sum-difference for ellipsoids.

 External and internal ellipsoids for minmax CLBRS :math:`\underline{{\mathcal Y}}_{CL}(t_1,t,{\mathcal E}(y_1,Y_1))` at